DunkRing/Mini-Project-2-NoSQL-Databases/README.md

 - **Neo4J** - Neo4j is a grapth database, designed to treat the relationshipts between data as equally important to the data itself.
 It is intended to hold data without constricting it to a pre defined model.

 ## 1.preparing a large data source and loading it into both databases
-As we said eariler, we want to see how fast each of the databases  could be populated, which is import if you a to populate a lot of data frequently.
+As mentioned eariler, we want to see how fast each of the databases could be populated, which is import if you have to populate a lot of data frequently.

-To have some data to play around with, we decided to download a CVS file containing 36.634 insurence samples of growth.
+To have some data to work with, we decided to download a CVS file containing 36.634 insurence samples of growth.
 [Datasheet Download, click here...](https://support.spatialkey.com/spatialkey-sample-csv-data/)

 ### Neo4j populations code
 To poplulate the CSV file into Neo4j we had to run the following code inside of Neo4j Desktop